orionz/discovery-cloud-server/README.md

 portion of the project that will allow peers to find each other via disvoery keys and get piped websockets to each other created.

+This app is intended to be deployable to heroku out of the box and require no configuration.
+By its design it should only ever run with a single dyno as there's no backplane for processes to communicate with each other.

+### Client code

+[ coming soon ]

+### LICENSE

+MIT